July 24, 2019

 If you wish to track Form Field values, you need to define element’s “path” on the website.
 This might be really time-consuming, but with help of Data Layer Sifter, this can be achieved much easier.

-You can learn more about Data Layer Sifter in the video tutorial below:
+You can learn more about Data Layer Sifter in this video tutorial.

 This extension is for advanced users.
 WASP gives you a visual representation of the tags firing on your site and the correlation between them.